FedEx driver closing a semi struck trailer door on a business dock

 500 Gold dust, ping pong balls <1 lb.

-How to ship freight with flat rates and without having to classify your shipment**
+How to ship LTL freight with flat rates and without having to classify your shipment**

 The FedEx Freight® box gives you flat-rate shipping and more security.
-And because you don’t have to add a freight class, you can combine different commodities when you ship.
+And because you don’t have to add an LTL freight class, you can combine different commodities when you ship.
 Plus, you get the flexibility of two size options and fast, easy freight packing.

 Other freight class FAQs